cloudfoundry-incubator/kubo-deployment/docs/user-guide/platforms/gcp/destroy-bosh.md

-# Destroy the BOSH environment on GCP
+# Destroy the BOSH Environment on GCP

 Execute `destroy_bosh` to destroy all the VMs that make up the BOSH environment.